BritishPandaChick/disney-codes/log.md

 - Start adding styles for highlight section

 **Link(s) for the day's work:** [30 Days 30 Sites Mobile Services and Events](https://github.com/BritishPandaChick/30sites-mobile-events)

+## Day 12: June 12, 2020
+**What I Did Today:** Finish adding styles to mobile version of 30 Days, 30 Sites mobile events and services website.
+Began adding styles to tablet version of header.

+**Day Summary:** The mobile version of the site is officially done on my site.
+When I started the session, I took a couple of minutes to change the font size of the button on my meet section and double check the styles for my meet section.
+Then I started adding the styles for the highlight section and updating some of the Bootstrap classes in the index.html file.
+It took a couple of minutes playing around with the Bootstrap classes, but managed to make to the footer navigation work the way I work.
+This might change as I work on the styles for different screen sizes but for now all the styles are working the way I want.
+Once the header was finished, I double checked to see how my site looked.
+I'm not 100% a fan of the h3 and p content in the highlight section, but for now it works the way I want.
+I was able to start adding code to the tablet.scss file.
+I was able to get the header styles added to the tablet version of the site.
+Tomorrow I just need to double check any of the styles I have so far before I can move onto styling for the other sections.

+**Tomorrow's List:**
+- Double check header styles on tablet stylesheet
+- Start adding styles to email and meet sections

+**Link(s) for the day's work:** [30 Days 30 Sites Mobile Services and Events](https://github.com/BritishPandaChick/30sites-mobile-events)